Introducing Your Kitten To Family

 If you have children, they will need to learn how to handle kittens properly.

 - Teach them how to stroke the cat gently.
 Toddlers generally 'pat', which can hurt.
+Instead, a light stroke is ideal.
+Tails should never be pulled.

 - Teach them where to stroke kittens – the top of the head and along the back.